dannyrmc/next-mdx-blog/README.md

 ```
 ````

-To escape the code formatting, change the language to `text`
+To escape the code formatting, change the language to `text`.

 ````bash
 ```text